CYBEX-P/cybexp-input/plugin/README.md

 `CybexSource.exit()`  will request to exit after data is process.
 Will set `self.backoffExit`.

 `CybexSource.exit_NOW()`  will request to exit ASAP.
 Will set `self.exit_signal`.

+# Logging
+If `loggername` is passed to the super `CybexSource` class then it will place said logger under `self.logger`.
+So if you want to log information do it with `self.logger`.
+`loggername` is the name of the logger to use, it does not need to be initialized.
+But if you preffer you can inialize the logger outside and then just pass in the name to the plugging for it to use it.